basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

     `{anti_entropy_build_limit, {1, 3600000}},`

  * **anti_entropy_expire**
     Determine how often hash trees are expired after being built.
-Periodically expiring a hash tree ensures the on-disk hash tree data stays consistent with the actual k/v backend data.
+Periodically expiring a hash tree ensures the on-disk hash tree data stays consistent with the actual KV backend data.
 It also helps Riak identify silent disk failures and bit rot.
 However, expiration is not needed for normal AAE operation and should be infrequent for performance reasons.
 The time is specified in milliseconds.
 The default is 1 week.

     `{anti_entropy_expire, 604800000},`